 Zerion Tax Reporting

-TokenTax connects to Zerion for easy crypto-currency trade tracking and tax filing.
+TokenTax imports Zerion data for easy cryptocurrency trade tracking and tax filing.

 Background on Zerion’s DeFi support